cuixj19/CASTLE/README.md

 	* row is peak and column is barcode, in **txt** / **tsv** (sep=**"\t"**) or **csv** (sep=**","**) format

 ### Run and reproduce
+Use 'CASTLE_reproduce.py' to reproduce the results of CASTLE on benchmark datasets in our manuscript.
 **Use 'CASTLE.py' to reproduce the results of CASTLE and apply CASTLE to users' own dataset.**
 ```
 $ python CASTLE.py -d input_file -o output_dir